Lodray/Lodray/README.md

 # 👋 Hi there!
 I'm Zabdiel Mejía

-🛡️ I'm enthusiastic and seeking knowledge in personal and public safety to make the internet we all use a freer and safer place
+🛡️ i'm learning every day, and i will be the best in my work, don't exist the failure

-JUNIOR WEB DEVELOPER AND APP DEVELOPER
+**JUNIOR WEB DEVELOPER AND APP DEVELOPER**
 🎯 **Junior Cybersecurity Analyst**

----
+## Next Objetive

+- Security+ - Febrary/2026

 ## 🚀 Skills & Tools